Jordan Travis

 Early Life and Background

-Jordan Travis was born in West Palm Beach, Florida, and attended Palm Beach Central High School.
-After his sophomore year, he transferred to The Benjamin School, where he graduated in 2018.
-Coming out of high school, he was ranked as the No. 24 dual-threat quarterback by 247Sports.
-His brother, Devon Travis, played baseball at Florida State under coach Mike Martin.
+After his sophomore year, Travis transferred to The Benjamin School, a private school in Palm Beach Gardens, Florida, where he completed his high school career and graduated in 2018.
+Coming out of high school, he was ranked as the No. 24 dual-threat quarterback in his class by 247Sports, a solid but not elite evaluation that did not project him as a top-tier national recruit.
+His brother, Devon Travis, played college baseball at Florida State under legendary head coach Mike Martin, giving the Travis family a connection to the Tallahassee program before Jordan ever put on a Seminoles jersey.

 Path to American Football